 Citation with stable link: Philip A. Harland, 'Judeans: Ignatius on Judaizing and Christianizing (early second century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 14, 2023, http://philipharland.com/Blog/?p=9222.

-Ancient author: Ignatius of Antioch, Letter to the Philadelphians (in full) and Letter to the Magnesians 8-11 (link to Greek text and full translation).
+Ancient author: Ignatius of Antioch, Letter to the Philadelphians (in full) and Letter to the Magnesians 8-11 (link).

 Comments (by Maia Kotrosits): These letters are attributed to an overseer (or: bishop) of groups of Christians, writing as he travelled from Antioch, Syria to Rome, where he is apparently due to be executed.
 In these letters he is giving advice, both general and practical, to Christ followers, and he is also ascribing meaning to his death at the hands of the Romans, which he associates with Christ’s death.

 Ignatius’ use of the terms “Judaizing” (ioudaismos; transliterated as “Judaism”) and “Christianizing” (christianismos; transliterated as “Christianism”) are linked here, and do not denote two religions or oppositional terms.
 Rather, Ignatius plays on a tradition which grows out of 2 Maccabees’ (for instance) portrayal of specific Judeans who actively reassert Judean practices (“Judaizing”) and resist acculturation to foreign ways to the point of death.
 With time, Ioudaismos also becomes associated with a way of life, and a way of belonging to the traditions of Israel, when Judea as homeland was too complicated or unavailable, as it was in early second century after the Roman destruction of Jerusalem (70 CE).
 (Jerusalem and its temple were never rebuilt.)